puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 The recommended way to configure Microsoft Edge is to use Microsoft Intune "Administrative Templates profile" as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
 You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10).
 The custom settings option is helpful for evaluating or testing a Microsoft Edge setting that isn’t available yet in the Microsoft Intune "Administrative Templates profile".

 > [!IMPORTANT]
-> As a best practice, don’t use a custom OMA URI and the Administration templates profile to configure the same Microsoft Edge setting.
-If an organization deploys the same policy using both a custom OMA URI and an Administrative template profile, but with different values, users will get unpredictable results.
-We strongly recommend backing out your OMA URI profile before using the Adminstration templates profile.
+> As a best practice, don’t use a custom OMA-URI and the Administration templates profile to configure the same Microsoft Edge setting.
+If an organization deploys the same policy using both a custom OMA-URI and an Administrative template profile, but with different values, users will get unpredictable results.
+We strongly recommend backing out your OMA-URI profile before using the Adminstration templates profile.

 ## Ingest the Microsoft Edge ADMX file into Intune

-This section describes how to ingest the Microsoft Edge administrative template into Microsoft Intune and configure an MDM setting using custom OMA URI.
-For details on how to create custom OMA URI for Microsoft Edge, see [Introduction to OMA URIs for Microsoft Edge policies](#introduction-to-oma-uris-for-microsoft-edge-policies) .
+This section describes how to ingest the Microsoft Edge administrative template into Microsoft Intune and configure an MDM setting using custom OMA-URI.
+For details on how to create custom OMA-URI for Microsoft Edge, see [Introduction to OMA-URIs for Microsoft Edge policies](#introduction-to-oma-uris-for-microsoft-edge-policies) .

    > [!WARNING]
    > Don't modify the ADMX file before ingesting the file.